 Keeping coal clean: Fertlizer manufacturing facility in Indonesia spanning 81m

-Geometrica offers options that help in controlling the hazards presented by these material, including corrosion resistant materials, tubular structural members, and the possibility of placing the dome's cladding internal to the structure.
+Geometrica offers options that help control the hazards presented by these material, including corrosion resistant materials, tubular structural members, and the possibility of placing the dome's cladding internal to the structure.

-Urea dome, 122m x 54m, Veracruz, Mexico.
+Urea dome, 122m x 54m, Veracruz, Mexico